-- Giclée print on 310gsm Hahnemühle German Etching
+Fine art giclée print on 310gsm Hahnemühle German Etching.

 - Your purchase directly supports the artist

-Please allow 3-10 business days for delivery within Ireland and the UK, 4-15 business days for European orders, and up to 28 business days for any orders outside the EU.
-Dispatch confirmation with tracking will be provided by email.
+Once your order has been processed, you will receive a shipping confirmation message by email and/or text message that contains your unique tracking number.
+Please allow 3-10 business days for delivery within the UK and Ireland, 4-15 business days for European orders, and up to 28 business days for any orders outside the EU.

 If you are unsatisfied with your purchase for any reason, you may initiate a return within 14 days of delivery for a full refund of your original payment (minus return shipping costs).
 Items must be unused and in their original packaging to qualify for a refund or exchange.

 A more detailed overview of our returns policy and process is available here.